jamesplease/redux-resource/docs/introduction/examples.md

 open http://localhost:3000/
 ```

-This example shows how you can use named requests to track requests that
+This example shows how you can use request objects to track requests that
 don't target a specific resource ID.
 It also shows you how lists can be used
 to display two different ordered subsets of the same type of resource.